JuggernautTej/alx-higher_level_programming/0x03-python-data_structures/README.md

 # Data Structures

-Thishouses the project tasks for the data structures project.
+This houses the project tasks for the data structures project.